threema-ch/threema-ios/libthreema/threema-protocols/src/mdm-parameters.md

 9. For each `parameter` of `merged-parameters`, run the associated steps defined for the parameter.

-¹: When running these steps as part of a Threema Work sync, the precedence is defined by the most recently received `override` parameter with `true` mapping to _threema_ and `false` mapping to _external_.
-For reflected `md-d2d-sync.MdmParameters`, the precedence is defined as part of the message.
+¹: When running these steps as part of a Work Sync, the precedence is defined by the most recently received `override` parameter with `true` mapping to _threema_ and `false` mapping to _external_.
+For reflected `d2d_sync.MdmParameters`, the precedence is defined as part of the message.

 ## Parameters

 [//]: # TODO(SE-307): Document steps for all parameters.

+### th_enable_remote_secret (boolean)

+When this parameter is set:

+1. If `true` and storage is currently not protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Activate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Activate Steps_.
+2. If `false` and storage is currently protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Deactivate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Deactivate Steps_.

+When this parameter is unset:

+1. If storage is currently protected by the Remote Secret feature and no task is scheduled to run the _Remote Secret Deactivate Steps_, schedule a persistent task bound to the application to run the _Remote Secret Deactivate Steps_.

 ### th_disable_add_contact (boolean)

 When this parameter is set:

-1. Ensure that entry points for manually adding contacts are disabled if `true` or enabled if `false`.¹
+1. Ensure that entrypoints for manually adding contacts are disabled if `true` or enabled if `false`.¹

 When this parameter is unset:

-1. Ensure that entry points for manually adding contacts are enabled.
+1. Ensure that entrypoints for manually adding contacts are enabled.

 ¹: Contacts can still be added implicitly, e.g. through contact import or when receiving a message from an unknown contact.

+### th_disable_multidevice (boolean)

+When this parameter is set:

+1. If `false`, ensure that entrypoints for enabling multi-device and adding new devices are enabled.
+2. If `true`:
+   1. Ensure that entrypoints for enabling multi-device and adding new devices are disabled.
+   2. If multi-device is currently enabled, schedule a persistent task to run the _Drop Devices Steps_ with the intent to _deactivate_ multi-device.

+When this parameter is unset:

+1. Ensure that entrypoints for enabling multi-device and adding new devices are enabled.

+### th_disable_ios_system_backups_id_key_inclusion (boolean)

+Note: This only applies to Threema for iOS.

+When this parameter is set:

+1. If `false`, the permanent client key associated to the Threema ID must be included in system-backed¹ backups created in the future.
+2. If `true`, the permanent client key associated to the Threema ID must be excluded from system-backed¹ backups created in the future.

+When this parameter is unset:

+1. The permanent client key associated to the Threema ID must be included in system-backed¹ backups created in the future.

+¹: System-backed backups include encrypted _iTunes_ backups and _Quick Start_.